 Since first writing our review of Lexington Law and evaluating their services in particular, and credit repair more generally, we received hundreds of comments from clients and consumers.

 There is nothing any credit repair organization can legally do for you — including removing inaccurate credit information — which you can’t do for yourself, for free.
-However, many consumers decide that it is worth paying an organization to take care of these matters for you.
+However, you may decide it is worth paying an organization to take care of these matters for you.
 The fees can be substantial, ranging from hundreds to thousands of dollars.

 Credit repair is not effective for current, unpaid debts.
 Even if current debts fall off a credit report, they will reappear at the next reporting period.
 You need to get out of debt before seeking to remove a debt from your credit report.

-The activities of credit repair companies are constrained by the Fair Credit Reporting Act (FCRA) and the Credit Repair Organizations Act (CROA);we at Bills.com are not in a position to be able to verify whether or not Lexington Law are fully in compliance with these and other federal and state laws and regulations.
-Any consumer wishing to use the services of a credit repair company must due their due diligence before proceeding.
+The activities of credit repair companies are constrained by the Fair Credit Reporting Act (FCRA) and the Credit Repair Organizations Act (CROA).
+Bills.com is not in a position to be able to verify whether Lexington Law Firm complies with these and other federal and state laws and regulations.
+Educate yourself about credit repair and the CROA before proceeding.

 Lexington Law has been in business for quite some time.
 Any company with many clients over a number of years, such as Lexington Law, will generate complaints on consumer Web sites where readers claim the company is a scam.
 Of course, each consumer needs to do their own homework.

-A letter of deletion is a request to remove inaccurate marks from your credit report.
+Use a letter of deletion to request the removal of inaccurate information from a credit report.
 A sample letter of deletion is below, and we include instructions for how to submit it online at no cost.

 No one can remove accurate and timely negative information from a credit report legally.
 The law allows you to ask for an investigation of information in your file that you dispute as inaccurate or incomplete.
 There is no charge for doing this on your own.
 If you paid the accounts in full and as agreed, then you can try to get them removed.